Looking for Merci

 Romance | Friends to lovers | Coming of Age

-My mouth dropped, Merci only said my name like that when she was serious.
 “Knock-kneed, Jeffrey?
 Do not!
 And who is they?”

 Merci gasped.
 “You can’t say lie in church!”

 “You bout ready to go?”
-My Mama huffed with both hands on her hips.
+Mama huffed with both hands on her hips.
 Her apron was over her shoulder, and she had a new run at the ankle of her pantyhose beneath her long skirt.

 “Her daddy came and got her.”